Essential travel info and city map

 Free public transport

-Public transport can be used for free if you book a hotel in Geneva.
-You will get a Geneva Transport Card while checking in.
-Note that it is only valid for traveling within the city.
+City transport can be used for free if you book a hotel in Geneva.
+You will get a free digital Geneva Transport Card while checking in.
 The train to the airport is included too.

 Many of the rail passes also include free public transport: not only in Geneva, but in a much wider area.